-Each room is individually decorated to reflect Moroccan culture which only adds to the experience.
-Expect colourful textiles, beautiful tile work, hanging lanterns etc. Of course, despite being historic, riads do have most modern amenities including wifi.
-Most riads will include a full Moroccan breakfast in the price and some offer additional dining options such as special dinners cooked on site.
+Each room is individually decorated to reflect Moroccan culture, which only adds to the experience.
+Expect colorful textiles, beautiful tile work, hanging lanterns, etc. Of course, despite being historic, riads do have the most modern amenities, including wifi.
+Most riads will include a full Moroccan breakfast in the price, and some offer additional dining options such as special dinners cooked on-site.

 The Best Riads in Morocco

 As mentioned above, you can find riads across Morocco.
 However, if you are planning a Morocco luxury tour, then these high-end riads are definitely worth considering.

 Best Riads in Marrakech

 With 28 rooms, three swimming pools, a restaurant, a bar, and a spa, there’s no doubt that El Fenn is one of the top picks when it comes to luxury riads in Marrakech.
 The interior of this beautiful riad is bright, colorful, and airy, with tree-filled courtyards and a large rooftop terrace.
 It’s the perfect quiet escape you need after exploring the bustling city.